 Do Not Edit

 • You can write your own headlines and subheads, of course, but you cannot otherwise edit our material, except to reflect relative changes in time or location, or to make minor adjustments for editorial style.
-If you want to make material edits, including any cuts or additions, you will need to run them by us first.
+Substantial edits, including cuts or additions, are not permitted.
 Please send an email to email@example.com for questions on this front.

 Be Careful With Images

 • Many images used by Undark are purchased from commercial agencies, which don’t allow their images to be republished without permission or payment.
 You are responsible for obtaining permission for any images not produced by Undark.

 Don’t Abuse the System